 2.1 Supply chain design and strategic importance

 Supply chain network design is the structure of the supply chain nodes and links, such as suppliers, plants, distribution centres, transport links, retail outlets and information systems.
 It is strategically relevant to understanding the compromises a company can make on the dimensions of cost efficiency, responsiveness, flexibility, resilience and sustainability.
-Chopra and Meindl claim that supply chain strategy should align with the customer needs and the company's competitive position .
-Likewise, research on supply chain management states that the decision to make a network cannot be changed once made, because facilities, relationships, and technologies are costly investments .
-The concept of strategic fit is key. two types of product: functional products that must be supplied efficiently and innovative products that must be supplied responsively.
+Chopra and Meindl claim that supply chain strategy should align with the customer needs and the company's competitive position (Chopra and Meindl 2016, 22–24).
+Likewise, research on supply chain management states that the decision to make a network cannot be changed once made, because facilities, relationships, and technologies are costly investments (Jodlbauer 2023, 70).
+The concept of strategic fit is key.
+(Fisher 1997, 108) recognises two types of product: functional products that must be supplied efficiently and innovative products that must be supplied responsively.
 In apparel, products that are sensitive to fashion come closer to innovative products, as customers' needs are unpredictable, margins may be high at the launch, and products can quickly become obsolete.
-Hence, the supply chain has to not only reduce the cost of supplies, but it also has to act in real-time to the customer's demand and react before the products become worthless. that a good supply chain must be agile, adaptable and aligned to react to short-term changes, adjust to market demands and give incentives from one partner to the next.
+Hence, the supply chain has to not only reduce the cost of supplies, but it also has to act in real-time to the customer's demand and react before the products become worthless.
+(Lee 2004, 102) further argues that a good supply chain must be agile, adaptable and aligned to react to short-term changes, adjust to market demands and give incentives from one partner to the next.

 2.2 Types of supply chain design

 Efficient supply chain design is concerned with minimising costs, high utilisation, standardisation, economies of scale, full truck loads and low inventories.
 It is suitable for goods that have a consistent demand.
 Responsive supply chain design is all about speed, flexibility, buffers in capacity, frequent replenishment and quick market feedback.
-Agile supply chains take things one step further by adding agility by being able to reconfigure resources when demand and supply are uncertain .
-Lean supply chains reduce waste and the unnecessary holding of inventories, and agile designs involve a mix of lean efficiency for predictable demand and agile response after a decoupling point .
+Agile supply chains take things one step further by adding agility by being able to reconfigure resources when demand and supply are uncertain (Christopher 2000, 37–38).
+Lean supply chains reduce waste and the unnecessary holding of inventories, and agile designs involve a mix of lean efficiency for predictable demand and agile response after a decoupling point (Naylor, Naim, and Berry 1999, 107–110).

 The network can also be centralised or decentralised.
 While centralisation can have advantages such as better control, visibility, consistency, and inventory pooling, it can also lead to bottlenecks and logistical challenges with long-distance transportation.
 Decentralisation has the potential to bring inventory closer to customers and enhance local responsiveness, but may also lead to duplication and less coordination.
-The concept of sustainable supply chain design takes the environmental and social considerations into account when deciding on the structure of the supply chain; it includes carbon footprint, ethical procurement, product circularity, and supply chain resilience, among others .
+The concept of sustainable supply chain design takes the environmental and social considerations into account when deciding on the structure of the supply chain; it includes carbon footprint, ethical procurement, product circularity, and supply chain resilience, among others (Brandenburg et al. 2014, 300; Fu et al. 2022, 1080).

-1
+Figure 1: Supply Chain Design Comparison – Efficient vs. Responsive vs. Agile (Fisher 1997, 108; Christopher 2000, 38–40; Chopra and Meindl 2016, 24–26)

 2.3 Risks associated with supply chain designs